 - LLC Articles of Organization are submitted to the state authority that registers new businesses to confirm the formation of the company.
 You need to provide the main details about your entity, its purpose, and the identification of managers and members.
 This document is accepted by the office of the Secretary of State, and then you receive a Certificate of Organization that makes your commercial activities legitimate.

 - An LLC Buyout Agreement should be prepared by the members of the company as soon as they can to put in writing the procedure of removing one of its members from the organization.
 Whether this individual chooses to leave or cannot fulfill their duties anymore, you need to decide beforehand what will happen to their share of the business and which members will purchase it or, in some instances, receive it for free.

 Haven't found the template you are looking for?
-Take a look at these related templates below:
+Take a look at these related forms and templates below:

 The purpose of this form is to provide government authorities in the state of Georgia with the information required to make a record about an LLC.

 This document acts as the key legal agreement of any LLC and contains its contact details, describes the purpose of the business, outlines the financial relationship between the company members, and their rights and duties as business managers.

 Use this form to record the decision of a Limited Liability Company (LLC) member to permanently leave the company.

 This type of agreement outlines how Multi-Member LLC is divided and provides a detailed explanation of the way in which the company will function.